bigbadcyborg/reverse-shell/README.md

 "Jigsaw" and "Jargon" encryption techniques seem to be effective at avoiding detection.

   Basically where we are at right now is we have functional reverse shell executables and a shellcode version of it.
 We need to create a python program to encrypt the shellcode. then, we need to make a c program that takes the shellcode as input, decrypts, and executes it- all without detection by antivirus.
-Check out the PDF file i uploaded Generating-Antivirus-Evasive-Executables-Using-Code-Mutation.pdf" It is a short and sweet explanation of what we are trying to accomplish.
+Check out the PDF file i uploaded: "Generating-Antivirus-Evasive-Executables-Using-Code-Mutation.pdf" It is a short and sweet explanation of what we are trying to accomplish.